biophysics-ul/DC-tools/README.md

 - `rtdc_ImageViewer`: Script for previewing images in RTDC files
 - `zip_ImageViewer`: Script for previewing images in ZIP files
 - `ml_tools_example_script`: Script with a complete ML workflow example (model training & image classification)
-- `rtdc_tools_example_script`: Script with examples of how to work with rtdc files (e.g., extract data from or add class data to a rtdc file)
+- `rtdc_tools_example_script`: Script with examples of how to work with RTDC files (e.g., extract data, add class info ...)

 ## Usage

 - Install the required packages (see below)
-- Download the files, put the modules and scripts in the same folder on your computer, and you're ready to go!
+- Download the files, place the modules and scripts in the same folder on your computer, and you're ready to go!

 Additional information about the modules is available in the module-specific README files:
 - [README.rtdc_tools](/modules/README.rtdc_tools.md)